MicrosoftDocs/OfficeDocs-DeployOffice/DeployOffice/compat/deploy-telemetry-dashboard.md

 For Microsoft 365 Apps for enterprise and Office 2019, look for **Telemetry Dashboard for Office** under **Microsoft Office Tools**.

+> [!NOTE]
+> - Support for Windows 7 and Windows Server 2008 R2 ended on January 14, 2020.
+> - Microsoft 365 Apps for enterprise isn’t supported on Windows Server 2012 or Windows Server 2012 R2, as of January 14, 2020.

 <a name="SQL"> </a>